AllanWang/KAU/docs/Migration.md

 Below are some highlights on major refactoring/breaking changes

+# v4.0.0

+## Update ProgressAnimator

+`ProgressAnimator` has been completely rewritten to be an extension of `ValueAnimator`.
+This for the most part is not a breaking change, apart from the fact that creating an animator will not start it immediately.

 # v3.8.0

 Along with the update to support Android Studio 3.1, a lot of changes have occurred with other dependencies and with lint.